forter/security-101-for-saas-startups/readme.md

 * How long would it take you to prepare a security risk plan (see example at the bottom of this document)

-    * What is the impact of ip theft, business plans theft, bitcoin/ec2 theft, losing all your data ?
+    * What is the impact of Intelectual Property theft, business plans theft, bitcoin/ec2 theft, losing all your data ?
 How would it affect your sales, customers, investors?

     * How can you protect against a data breach?